-8.5 The information shall be in the appropriate language and it may be represented by symbols in accordance with the relevant ISO Standards.
+8.5 The information shall be in the appropriate language, and it may be represented by symbols in accordance with ISO 6309 or other relevant standards.

-Fire blanket
+9 Fire blanket

 A fire blanket, in accordance with EN 1869, shall be placed within reach of any open-flame cooker or deep fat fryer, but not so located that it may be inaccessible in the event of a fire.